 Agricultural Associations As Petitioners

 A review of the process as outlined here shows it to involve some complexity and bureaucracy.
 Many farmers and ranchers recognize they cannot handle the application process on their own.
 Agricultural associations often provide the service of filing for H-2A visas.
 For example, Mountain Plains Agricultural Service located in Casper Wyoming files for many agricultural employers located in Montana and Wyoming.
 The advantage of using an agricultural Association is it may place one advertisement for all its employer’s temporary agricultural workers.
 This cuts the employer’s cost as advertising, usually expensive, is shared among many employers.
-For those agricultural employers who need help in Weston Montana or Idaho, the Snake River Farmers Association offers an H-2A service also.
+For those agricultural employers who need help in Western Montana or Idaho, the Snake River Farmers Association offers an H-2A service also.
 From experience, this association is known for delivering irrigators.

 How We Can Help, Or Why Hire Us?